 Why Gamers Hate Antivirus

 Ever since video games began to outperform Hollywood movies nearly a decade ago, there has been serious investment – and serious creativity – pouring into the industry.
-Today, the best games have complex narratives, amazing graphics and are totally, addictively immersive.
+Today, the best games have complex narratives, amazing graphics, and are totally, addictively immersive.
 Gamers are completely absorbed by the game they are playing, the experience overriding every one of their senses.
 That is, of course, until some annoying notification pops up on the screen and totally breaks through the trance and destroys the illusion.

 This intrusion is frustrating, to say the least, absolutely curtailing the amazing sensory experience that gaming software brands spend millions creating.
 This is correct no matter what kind of notification appears, but one type is particularly notorious in the field of interruptions.
 Antivirus software gets a bad rap for intrusive notifications, warnings, scheduled restarts, and clunky updates that make games drag and graphics go glitchy.
 It’s for this reason that so many gamers avoid it like Custer’s Revenge.
-But turning off your antivirus software can obviously cause untold disasters if something nasty burrows into your system – and besides the danger you are bringing to your PC and privacy, it’s not necessary.
+But, turning off your antivirus software can obviously cause untold disasters if something nasty burrows into your system – and besides the danger you are bringing to your PC and privacy, it’s not necessary.
 There is actually a very simple solution to this problem, and it's called Gaming Mode.
 If you're a serious gamer, who doesn't enjoy interruptions as much as the next player, check out the best antivirus software that offers this ingenious solution to game time disturbances.

 What is Gaming Mode?

-Gaming Mode (or Game Mode, or Gamer Mode, depending on the software) is a very handy tool that allows you to continue keeping your computer protected as usual, without your antivirus interfering with your game play.
-It works by temporarily “shushing” alerts, updates and notifications while you're playing, and then grouping them together for when you're done gaming.
-These are then given to you as a complete list, all in one go.
+Gaming Mode (or Game Mode, or Gamer Mode, depending on the software) is a very handy tool that allows you to continue keeping your computer protected as usual, without the antivirus software interfering with your game play.
+It works by temporarily quieting alerts, updates, and notifications while you're playing, and then grouping them together for when you're done.
+These are then presented as a complete list, all in one go.
 Some antivirus software like McAfee will simply turn off notifications or pop ups for the remainder of your game play, while others such as Webroot are more involved and feature-rich.

 You just have to remember to switch Gaming Mode on before you start – and off once you’re finished – to let the full suite of security capabilities work their magic.
 Oh, and do take a minute to install any delayed updates when you get a chance.
 You’ll thank us later.